ricpol/pygrister/doc/types.rst

 Output converters are easier: they receive the value retrieved by the API, and convert it to whatever you want - since it is your own code that consumes the value from now on, Grist is no longer involved and you can choose freely.
-Only you have to be prepared to accept input values of different types, since a GUI user will have more freedom in entering data anyway.
+You only have to be prepared to accept input values of different types, since a GUI user will have more freedom in entering data anyway.

 Register a converter.